lanimall/webmethods-devsecops-projects/README-Preps.md

 All the certs should be in a local path at "$WEBEMTHODS_KEY_PATH".
 If you missed this, go back to [CLOUD-BASE-SETUP](./common/cloud-base/README.md) for further explanations.

-From there, I created a script that sets up all the certs on the bastion and managemen server...
+From there, I created a script that sets up all the certs on the bastion and managemen server.

-So simply run the script:
+Simply run the script:

 ```bash
 ./common/setup-access-bastion.sh